When planning a trip to Jordan, you are likely seduced by the alluring photos of the Petra Treasury lit up by candles. This is Petra by Night!

 I am often asked what to do in Petra at night, and besides resting your weary hiking legs, there is not too much to do.
 Wadi Musa is a pretty dry town and hit and miss whether or not your hotel has a bar or restaurant selling alcohol.
 There is not even a liquor store in town, so I would much rather experience a light show in Petra than sit in my hotel.

 With that being said, I did visit Petra for three days.
 After the first day, we did quite a bit of hiking and I was happy to put my feet up and relax.
-But on our second night, we went to to the Petra by Night show and was happy I did.
+But on our second night, we went to the Petra by Night show and was happy I did.

 Many people arriving to Jordan on a guided tour have the option of buying a Petra by Night pass.
-If you are one of these people, I recommend adding it on your itinerary!
+If you are one of these people, I recommend adding it to your itinerary!
 It is a short performance, but if you have a good camera and tripod you can take some really cool images!

 FAQ About Petra by Night